TheGriffin518/Brick-Breaker/README.md

 1. (20 points) Design your game's GUI interface.
 You can use a mock-up tool such as [Creatively](http://creately.com/Online-UI-Mockups-and-Wireframes) or [Pencil](http://pencil.evolus.vn/) (or similar) to make this easier.
-You will include your mockups in a file called <code>MOCKUP.md</code> (you'll need to create this file).
+You will include your mockups in a file called <code>MOCKUP.md</code> (a blank version of this file is already created for you).
    Here is the point breakdown:
   * (8 points) Four mock-up images that show the game in different scenarios (e.g., before game starts, durring game, game over, and one other).
   * (8 points) Include explanations for the design of each image.